Organize Apple Photos Albums

 Delete Skipped Photos on iPhone

-It's easy to also delete your skipped photos from your Apple Photos app.
-Simply open Apple Photos, open the album "Backstory - Skipped", select all the photos, and tap the trash icon.
+To delete skipped photos from your Apple Photos app, go to the album "Backstory - Skipped" in Apple Photos, select all, and tap the trash icon.

 Note that it takes 30 days for Apple to delete photos from your phone, so if you need to immediately free up storage, navigate to "Recently Deleted" in Apple Photos, select all the photos and tap "Delete All."
 Once you do this, those photos are permanently deleted.